Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 - A ranking model ($P$) predicts generation lengths for newly arrived requests in each iteration
 - All pending requests are sorted based on these predictions
-- A running batch is formed following this sorted order, while respecting memory and batch size constraints
+- A running batch is formed following this sorted order while respecting memory and batch size constraints

 This ranking-based scheduler operates at the iteration level, making it compatible with established LLM serving techniques like [continuous batching](https://www.usenix.org/conference/osdi22/presentation/yu) and [PagedAttention](https://dl.acm.org/doi/10.1145/3600006.3613165).
 To prevent long requests from being perpetually delayed, we've incorporated starvation prevention mechanisms, which we discuss in detail below.